 He also said the decision to close the three magnet schools was not a financial one; rather, it was based on the social and academic success of students overall.

-Page 2 of 2 - "The thinking is, we can give them a better chance at being successful," he said.
+"The thinking is, we can give them a better chance at being successful," he said.
 "It would just broaden the opportunities that they have."

 The district is planning on holding information sessions at several area schools between now and the February school board meeting.
 Those dates, Broomall said, should be available in the next week.